Carolina Outdoors Guide – Parks & Forests – Camping – Hiking – Adventures

 E-mail

-Bladen Lakes State Forest covers 33,016 acres surrounding White Lake, Jones Lake State Park and Singletary Lake State Park, as well as Turnbull Creek Educational State Forest.
-The state forest, with 130 miles of dirt roads, is mainly a research and preservation area, but is open for hunting, fishing, camping, hiking and horseback riding, which require permits.
+Bladen Lakes State Forest covers more than 33,000 acres surrounding White Lake, Jones Lake State Park and Singletary Lake State Park, as well as Turnbull Creek Educational State Forest.
+The state forest, with 130 miles of dirt roads, is mainly a research and preservation area, but is open for hunting, primitive camping, hiking, horseback riding, birding and stargazing.
+Hunting and camping require permits.
+Camp Chamblee provides a fire pit and portalet for campers.

 DuPont State Recreational Forest